publikwerker/aha/README.md

 _Aha_ is more of a conceptual piece.
 The most interesting parts are in the code, itself.
-Using namespacing, I wrote a javascript poem.
+Using namespacing, I wrote a javascript parable.